-The complex represents unusual geological formations including the high collapse talus cone forming the cave entrance, the occurrence of a shallow fresh waterhole not usually found in sinkholes in the South East, and evidence of rare volcanogenic influences in the formation of the cave system.
+The complex represents unusual geological formations including the occurrence of a shallow fresh waterhole not usually found in sinkholes in the South East, and evidence of rare volcanogenic influences in the formation of the cave system.

 The cave complex also demonstrates rare speleological features, including length of cave passageways, clarity of water, underwater speleothems, and being a type locality for stygofauna.
 The complex also holds importance for the development of cave diving in the country and is closely associated with the Cave Divers Association of Australia.